appwriters-dev/masterflutter/chapters/ch04-asynchronous-programming-rest-api-and-json/ls06-dart-programming-review.md

 title: Dart Programming Review
 ---

 Wow, you have done it.
-You have learned all the basics of Dart that are essential to learn Flutter programming.
-In this chapter, we have covered the following topics:
+You have learned the basics of Dart that are essential to learn Flutter.
+In the preceeding chapters, we have covered the following topics:

 1. Basics of Dart (variables, data types, operators, control flow, collections, null safety, and functions)
 2. Object Oriented Programming (classes, objects, constructors, inheritance, and interfaces)